-- Breathing very, very low background levels in the air.
-You could breathe higher levels near a waste site where bromomethane is stored, in an area where it was used as a pesticide, or if you work where bromomethane is made or used. - Drinking well water with bromomethane in it. - Touching liquid bromomethane at work. - Eye contact by getting bromomethane vapors or liquid in the eyes at work.
+Breathing very, very low background levels in the air.
+You could breathe higher levels near a waste site where bromomethane is stored or in an area where it has been used as a pesticide.
+If you work where bromomethane is made or used, you could also breathe higher levels.

+Drinking well water with bromomethane in it.

+Touching liquid bromomethane at work.

+Eye Contact by getting bromomethane vapors or liquid in the eyes at work.